8ta4/quest/README.md

 You press `Escape` once to focus `quest`'s Content Window and press `Escape` once more to exit Vimium's insert mode.
 Any key excluding `Escape` will focus `quest`'s Question Window.
 To exit Vimium's insert mode, you first want to focus on the Content Window.

-> How do I deactivate this extension?
+> What's the keyboard shortcut to deactivate this extension?

 `Option + r` toggles this extension.
-(Modeled after a browser's reader mode. "r" stands for "read".)
+Think "r" for "read," similar to a browser's reader mode.